mauriciotasca/react-components/src/Table/Readme.md

 Makes use of `<TableHeader>`, `<TableBody>` and `<TableRow>` sub-components, each of which are reusable independently as well.

+This component makes use of `Bootstrap table` styles in addition to `ac-ui` base styles (which includes Bootstrap SCSS variables, functions, and mixins).
+To apply styles, import `ac-ui` page styles and Bootstrap's modal classes:
+  * `@import "~@ac-ui/design-system/src/page"`
+  * `@import "~@ac-ui/design-system/src/bridge/tables"`

+Thereafter, you can pass in Bootstrap classnames via the `classList` prop or apply your own custom styles.

+Table content can be accessed using the classname `ac-table`.

 Example: Table data array
 ```jsx
 const headerNames = ['Name', 'Billable Hours', 'Total Pay']